LISA AIRD - Vocals and Guitar

 Earlier in 1991 Seeing Red played what would be their most prestigious gig at the Marquee in London.

 And that's where part one with Angie ends.
-For personal reasons she had to give up the rock n roll lifestyle.
+For personal reasons she had to put rock n roll on the backburner.

 Cut to 2011 and, thanks to social media, the band members find each other and get together to perform a reunion gig in Edinburgh on 24 March 2012 — at Studio 24, the same venue where Angie and Steve played their very first gig together in 1987.
 Things were going great, new songs written, plans for a new album and then, the world collapsed — Angie was diagnosed with terminal breast cancer.